 - Easy set-up without kneeling down

-- Prevents trailer from rocking
+- Prevents trailer from rocking and rolling

 - Not made for single axle trailers